node-xyz/node-xyz.github.io/_pages/getting.started.md

 Now, assume that these services need to call each other in order to share their services.
 This is the first place that XYZ will come to action.

-In order to have two xyz instances communicate with each other, they need to have a system, a shared system.
+In order to have two xyz instances communicate with each other, they need to have a system, a **shared** system.
 Information about the system is filled to the xyz instance using a config parameter.
-The config parameter has information such as local port/it/serviceName and a list of nodes who live inside the system.
+The config parameter has information such as local port/ip/serviceName and a list of nodes who live inside the system.
 Note that a node can join the system without being in the static list, this is just a basic example!

     // math.ms.js
-    // a very fancy math module with super fast calculation let xyz = require('xyz-core').xyz
+    // a very fancy math module with super fast calculation let xyz = require('xyz-core')
     let mathMS = new xyz({
       selfConf: {
         name: 'MathMS',